 - Also occurs in about a third of patients.

 - Joint involvement is usually asymmetrical, involving the hips, shoulder girdle (glenohumeral, acromioclavicular and sternoclavicular joints), joints of the chest wall (costovertebral joints, costosternal junctions) and symphysis pubis.

 - Other peripheral joints are less often and less severely affected, usually as asymmetrical oligoarthritis.

 - In children, AS tends to commence with arthritis prior to spinal disease developing.

 - Measure chest expansion, lateral lumbar flexion and forward lumbar flexion.

-- Schober's test - see separate article Examination of the Spine, which deals with thoracolumbar back examination.
+- Schober's test - see the separate article Examination of the Spine, which deals with thoracolumbar back examination.

 - Palpate and stress the sacroiliac joints.

 - Examine peripheral joints for synovitis or enthesitis.

 - Always look for extra-articular manifestations of AS, as these occur in up to 40% of patients.

 Extra-articular manifestations are common.
 A systematic review found a pooled prevalence for: